elasticdotventures/dotfiles/README.md

 Built to deploy Azure Logic Connectors & Azure Durable Functions with Python & Typescript Connectors, Azure Service Bus 🚌, Azure KeyVault💎 Configs⚙️, Azure ARM/Bicep 💪.
 Check Jargon.md for more the full glossary & naming conventions.

 Docker 🐳, Python 🐍, TypeScript 🦄 - emoji indicates things like designee, consignee, etc.  This is an important aspect of the "storytell" logging.
-StoryTell creates really colorful transaction logs & error dumps, these will eventually be extended to perform basic ML application forensics & monitoring using eBPF in the Linux Kernel.
+StoryTell creates really colorful transaction logs & error dumps, these will eventually be extended to perform basic ML application forensics & monitoring.
 These meta-patterns (using computers to monitor computers) helps our soon-to-be-obsolete primate brains abstract patterns that wouldn't be nearly as obvious in regular English text and notice problems and inform the determinisitic control surfaces to take action (isolate, block-hold, ignore with possible consequences 😬).
 This isn't the whole application freezing, it's a message in an application, or a corrupt video frame grabber in a video stream, any payload which doesn't match the model.
 It's not lost forever, it's simply flagged for review.

 # Example (in code)
 _b00t_ is bi-lingual, one of the c0des it understands is bash script.